Hubcodee/Summer_Prog_2021/README.md

 * I have created Dockerfile so that no manual configuration will be needed
 * Copied the trained model as well as model creation script to demonstrate ML model training

+## Files:
+0.Dockerfile - We can build required ML env on the top of centos as Image 1.Predictor.py - Trained model is loaded 2.Salary_train.py - Creation and Training of model

 [Video Link](https://www.youtube.com/watch?v=i7D3VtRYosU)